The Massacre

 Sue: Is that date supposed to mean something to me?

-Me: No, not unless you’re David Starkey.
+Me: Not unless you’re David Starkey.

-Sue: I’m guessing all the Huguenots will be massacred during the celebration of St Bartholomew.
+Sue: I’m guessing that all the Huguenots will be massacred during the celebration of St Bartholomew.
 Am I right?

 Me: What a bloody good guess.